hl7ch/ch-lab-order/input/pagecontent/case-studies-english.md

 * Establishment (name, address, establishment number)
 * Number of employees for biological monitoring
 * Examinations to be carried out (e.g. arsenic, lead, mercury, mandelic acid).
 The companies receive a list from the AMV including labels with the affected employees.
 Here we take the document of an employee Beat Borer, born 6.
 6. 1986.
-The laboratory prints the order forms with the company number and sends the necessary number of urine cups and order forms to the companies.
-In the company, order forms and urine cups are labelled with the labels supplied by the AMV and given to the employees.
-The samples, including the order form, are sent from the company to the laboratory.
+The laboratory prints the order documents with the company number and sends the necessary number of urine cups and order documents to the companies.
+In the company, order documents and urine cups are labelled with the labels supplied by the AMV and given to the employees.
+The samples, including the order document, are sent from the company to the laboratory.

 [Biological monitoring SUVA](https://www.suva.ch/de-CH/material/Factsheets/biologisches-monitoring-und-biologische-arbeitsstofftoleranzwerte)